SurferCA/Class-Work-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 Ansible is an 'agent-less' configuration management system that simplifies the setup process for many different network systems.
 Ansible only needs to be installed on the 'control machine' then by using SSH, the configuration can be quickly and precisly implimented on any target(s) machine.
-You don’t need to install any other software or firewall ports on the client systems you want to automate.
-You also don’t have to set up a separate management structure which makes Ansible automation a powerful and excellent choice for simplifing complex tasks.

 *This playbook implements the following tasks: